Onyx-Protocol/onyx-interface/README.md

 ### Code Style

-We are enforcing code styles using eslint, prettier and stylelint.
+We are enforcing code styles using eslint and prettier.

 ### Visual Regression Tests